MSR Whisperlite Universal Review

 We think that the Whisperlite line of stoves are the easiest take apart, troubleshoot, clean, repair, and put back together in the field, which adds a level of comfort to those of us out in the backcountry for extended periods of time.
 We know that if something goes wrong with our stove, 99% of the time we will be able to fix it.

-We boiled one liter of water at 8,000 feet in 6 minutes and 44 seconds using white gas, slightly faster than the other liquid fuel stoves.
+We boiled one liter of water at 8,000 feet in 6 minutes and 44 seconds using white gas, slightly faster than the other liquid fuel stoves in our review.
 With a canister, we boiled a liter in 4 minutes 19 seconds.
 This is one of the faster boil times in our test!
 We believe the windscreen contributes heavily to this stove's boil time.
-The Universal also comes with a canister stand that sets the canister upside down for maximum performance in cold weather or when the canister is getting low.
+The Universal also comes with a canister stand that sets the canister upside down for maximum performance in cold weather or when the it is getting low.
 Though the stand works with any canister size, it really helps when the extra-large (16-ounce) fuel cans are less than half full.

 Our testing team boiling times are a crucial stove evaluation metric, though they are relevant.
 Especially with liquid fuel stoves, what you do when you're using the stove makes a huge difference in its performance.
 Anecdotally, we find the best boil times right after we've already run the stove.
 That is, once the stove is fully warmed up, which takes 5 - 10 minutes, it cranks out more BTU's.

-We think that the MSR Whisperlite Universal is a great addition to the liquid fuel lineup.
+The MSR Whisperlite Universal is a great addition to the liquid fuel lineup.
 It is an excellent stove for larger group cooking and extended backcountry trips.
 The canister adapter allows for more precise temperature control above what the original can do.
 It is on the expensive side, so consider carefully if you will really use all of its features.
-If you're taking a long trip to someplace snowy and cold, or some place where you need your passport, it's the best liquid fuel stove for you.
+If you're taking a long trip to someplace snowy and cold, or someplace where you need your passport, it's the best liquid fuel stove for you.